gouthamrangarajan/Asp.Net/htmx101/readme.md

 </div>
 ```

-- script to include in \_layout.cshtml
+- script to include in \_layout.cshtml (no additional javascript or jquery is required)

 ```html
 <script